stevebrownlee/labs/collections/_packages/ascend.md

 Each tier's cost is $2500, with 25% due on acceptance and then 6 monthly payments of $312.50.

 Each tier will last approximately 6-8 months depending on the frequency of the cohort's sessions.
 If you are looking for a quick tutorial, look elsewhere.
 This program is based on science and these complex competencies take time, reflection, and practice to build.

+Are ready to to learn more details and talk about your goals?

+<a href="https://calendly.com/stevebrownlee/ascend-program-overview" style="color:snow" class="button mt-4" target="_blank">🙋🏼‍♂️ Schedule a time to chat with Steve</a>